 As we settled in we could feel the warmth of the weather & people alike.
-Being at a lower altitude than most of the places in Ladakh, gives Turtuk an advantage.
-It has a comparatively warm climate and hence abundance of crops like tomatoes, cauliflower, barley and peaches grow here.
+Being at a lower altitude than most of the places in Ladakh gives Turtuk an advantage.
+It has a comparatively warm climate and hence the abundance of crops like tomatoes, cauliflower, barley, and peaches grow here.
 So when you visit this tiny hamlet expect to see flowering fields and breathe in a sweet aroma of drying apricots.
-In the background a faint gurgling of the Shyok River adds a touch of tranquility to the setting.
+In the background, a faint gurgling of the Shyok River adds a touch of tranquility to the setting.
 It is like a breath of fresh air in this barren landscape.

-By the end of our trip we had some award worthy photographs as souvenirs, a pair of walking sticks which were hand crafted from ibex horns, some walnuts, dried apricots and apricot oil.
-A bag full of local products and heart full of memories later we drove back to Leh.
-The eight hour drive back, didn’t seem as tiring now.
+By the end of our trip, we had some award-worthy photographs as souvenirs, a pair of walking sticks which were handcrafted from ibex horns, some walnuts, dried apricots and apricot oil.
+A bag full of local products and a heart full of memories later we drove back to Leh.
+The eight-hour drive back didn’t seem as tiring now.
 We had a Balti flavor to our holiday!
 And let’s face it,‘ Turtuk’ does has a nice ring to it!